rodrigues-heric/rodrigues-heric/README.md

 Currently a Jr FullStack Developer.
 Interested in learning and developing clean and intuitive interfaces, along with a safe and robust system.

-i love studying languages so that i can lower my barriers and lear from different sources.
+i love studying languages so that i can overcome my barriers and lear from different sources.

 **Main skills:**